 C. inophyllum is now cultivated in much of the tropical world.
 The oil derived from this abundant plant, known by a wide variety of names, including Alexandrian laurel, Domba oil, beach mahogany, beauty leaf, beach calophyllum, dilo, and kamani, but perhaps best known by the French Polynesian term tamanu, is a cold-pressed vegetable oil extracted from the fruit and seeds of the plant.
 The leaves, bark, and seeds (almonds) of C. inophyllum are widely used in traditional medicine in most Pacific islands as well as the regions mentioned above.10 The fruits contain a nut kernel, which has little oil.
 However, if it is dried on racks for a month, a chocolate brown, rich oil forms.
 Mechanical pressing results in a greenish yellow oil, similar to olive oil, with an aromatic odor and an insipid taste.

 C. inophyllum has been used for hundreds of years in cuisine and as an ornamental plant because of its beauty and sweet fragrance.
 Its name comes from Greek – kalos (beautiful) and phullon (leaf).
 The wood is hard and is used in construction and canoe building.
 The seeds are the source of the oil, which is used for cosmetic and medicinal purposes and was once used as a lamp oil.
 Polynesians considered tamanu trees as sacred,8 and the wood was used to carve idols.
-The trees were planted inside the royal marae (sacred areas) and it was believed that the gods would hide in ...
+The trees were planted inside the royal marae (sacred areas) and it was believed that the gods ...